manuelroemer/site/README.md

 By default, Hugo provides the `tags` and `categories` taxonomies/page params.
 This website disables `categories`.
 Only `tags` are used.

+### ToC

+The ToC (Table of Contents) is opt-in.
+Articles that need a ToC need to set `toc: true` in the page variables.

 ### Description and Summary

 Pages can have both a `description` and `summary`.